jhanos/blog/content/posts/blog-with-hugo/index.en.md

 - Website description (`params.description`)
 - ...

-You can also add this block in `config.toml` to add highlight:
+You can also add this block in `config.toml` to add highlight and search:
 ```toml
 # Markup related configuration in Hugo
 [markup]